Blindfold (character): Age of X

 Blindfold later confides in Rogue that she had visions of an entity, a mysterious force that wanted to change everything, and once it started it would not stop until everything had been destroyed.
 However, she cannot identify what it is because it keeps hiding around the periphery of her visions.
-Rogue, along with Madison Jeffries, eventually find a squid-like spider-monster that had escaped from Emplate's dimension, which they think to be the entity Blindfold sensed.
-However, after Rogue defeats the creature, Blindfold reveals that the threat is still out there.
+Rogue, along with Madison Jeffries, eventually find a squid-like monster that had escaped from Emplate's dimension, which they think to be the entity Blindfold sensed.
+After Rogue defeats the creature, Blindfold reveals that the threat is still out there.

-The world around Blindfold changed dramatically and Blindfold is next seen in the jail of Fortress X during the "Age of X" storyline.
+The world around Blindfold changes dramatically and Blindfold is next seen in the jail of Fortress X during the "Age of X" storyline.
 She is one of the mutants considered too dangerous to roam free and is under Danger's supervision.
 She seems to be the Earth-616 version of the character and the only person seen so far with any memory of the mainstream reality.